-"Voluntary collaborations in scientific research that is conducted, in whole or in part, by non-professional scientists, whose outcomes both advance scientific knowledge, and increase the public's understanding of science."
+"Voluntary collaborations in scientific research that is conducted, in whole or in part, by nonprofessional scientists, whose outcomes both advance scientific knowledge, and increase the public's understanding of science."

 As one of the biggest distributors of environmental products and services in Europe we felt the Copernicus Services should play a proactive role in (a) making sure their products are usable by CS projects, and (b) ensuring CS projects can enhance the accuracy and usability of their products.
 Citizen science will continue to develop and diversify, and as it does Copernicus Services will have an opportunity to enhance its relevance and the uptake of its products by the citizens of Europe, which will increase their reputation and their role within society.
-For Copernicus Services to capitalize on the broad potential of CS we suggest: More specific on Climate and weather forecasting needs:
+For Copernicus Services to capitalize on the broad potential of CS we suggest: